smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Supporting Haptic Input/index.md

 # Supporting Haptic Input
 SDL now supports "haptic" input: input from something other than a touch screen.
-This could include trackpads, click-wheels, etc. These kinds of inputs work by knowing which areas on the screen are touchable and focusing / highlighting on those areas when the user moves the trackpad or click wheel.
-When the user selects within a rectangle, the center of that area will be "touched".
+This could include trackpads, click-wheels, etc. These kinds of inputs work by knowing which views on the screen are touchable and focusing / highlighting on those areas when the user moves the trackpad or click wheel.
+When the user selects within a view, the center of that area will be "touched".

 !!!
 NOTE
-Currently, there are no RPCs for knowing which rect is highlighted, so your UI will have to remain static, without scrolling.
+Currently, there are no RPCs for knowing which view is highlighted, so your UI will have to remain static (i.e. you should not create a scrolling menu in your SDL app).
 !!!

-You will also need to implement [touch input support](Video Streaming for Navigation Apps/Touch Input) in order to receive touches of the rects.
-@![iOS]You must support the automatic focusable item manager in order to receive a touched view back in the `SDLTouchManagerDelegate` in addition to the `CGPoint`.
+You will also need to implement [touch input support](Video Streaming for Navigation Apps/Touch Input) in order to receive touches on the views. @![iOS]In addition, you must support the automatic focusable item manager in order to receive a touched `UIView` in the `SDLTouchManagerDelegate` in addition to the `CGPoint`.
 !@

 ## Automatic Focusable Rects
-SDL has support for automatically detecting focusable rects within your UI and sending that data to the head unit.
-You will still need to tell SDL when your UI changes so that it can re-scan and detect the rects to be sent.
+SDL has support for automatically detecting focusable views within your UI and sending that data to the head unit.
+You will still need to tell SDL when your UI changes so that it can re-scan and detect the views to be sent.

 @![iOS]
 !!!
 IMPORTANT
 This is only supported on iOS 9 devices and above.
-If you want to support this on iOS 8, see "Manual Focusable Rects" below.
+If you want to support this feature on iOS 8, see "Manual Focusable Rects" below.
 !!!

 In order to use the automatic focusable item locator, you must set the `UIWindow` of your streaming content on `SDLStreamingMediaConfiguration.window`.
 So long as the device is on iOS 9+ and the window is set, the focusable item locator will start running.
-Whenever your app updates, you will need to send a notification:
+Whenever your app UI updates, you will need to send a notification:

 ##### Objective-C
 ```objc